Cosmetic dentistry: Veneers

 Veneers are ultra-thin, custom-made porcelain laminates that are bonded directly to the teeth.
 They are an option for closing gaps, enhance the shape, or change the color of teeth that do not respond well to whitening procedures.
 In the majority of the cases, some level of tooth reduction is necessary for optimal results.
 To achieve a pleasing smile, dentists fabricate diagnostic mock-ups, which act as a tooth preparation guide before the fabrication of veneers, it allows the dentist to visualize the changes needed to be done on the patient's teeth with respect to size, shape and proportion, its relation with gingival-contour, lip contour and smile line.
 Mock ups can be a great aid in fabricating pre-evaluation temporaries, which can give a preliminary evaluation to the esthetics, phonetics and teeth occlusion, in addition, it gives an opportunity to the clinicians to check if they need to do any corrections.

 Implants

 Dental implants are prosthetic replacements for missing teeth.
 According to ICOI (International Congress of Oral Implantologists), there are commonly three parts to what is described as an implant: the implant device, which is predominantly made of titanium (inserted into the bone), the abutment, and a dental crown or denture connected through the abutment.

+Gum lifts

+A gum lift is a cosmetic dental procedure that raises and sculpts the gum line.
+The procedure involves reshaping the tissue and/or underlying bones to create the appearance of longer or more symmetrical teeth.

+Straightening

+Metal braces are used primarily to correct crowded or misaligned teeth.
+While correcting issues such as jaw alignment are the primary purpose, they can also improve aesthetics.

+Clear aligners are used as an alternative to traditional metal braces.
+Clear aligners produce comparable results to metal braces and are preferred by some patients as they are less noticeable to others than traditional braces.

+Bite reclamation

+Bite reclamation is for patients who have had years of excessive wear to their teeth due to grinding or acid reflux can alter their vertical dimension.
+This gives them a closed or shorter look to their face and smile.
+By opening up their bite, a qualified professional can reclaim their vertical dimension.